Rubbing iron skin - causes, symptoms and tips

 This keratinization mainly affects the hair follicles, which become keratinized from the inside, so to speak, and then clog up.
 The annoying skin nodules or small horny cones form.
 As already mentioned, the areas affected are the extensor sides of the upper arms (outside) and thighs (front), cheeks and also the buttocks.

 Keratin plays an important role in our body.
-As a component of the stratum corneum, it gives our skin stability and is also the basic building block for hair and nails.
+As a component of the stratum corneum, it gives our skin stability and is also the basic building block for hair and nails, among other things.
 However, as with almost everything, "too much" is bad for us.

 The result is rough, uneven, red patches on the skin that can also become inflamed.
 The skin barrier is damaged and bacteria can penetrate more easily.
 These areas are often hairless and look like goose bumps to the naked eye.
 Unfortunately, the skin irritation does not disappear with a little warmth.